huangyz0918/termax/README.md

-# Termll
+# Termax

-Termll is an LLM agent in your terminal to make your life easier.
+Termax is an LLM agent in your terminal to make your life easier.

-With termll, you can
+With termax, you can

 - 🍼 Ask Commands: ask your terminal to execute commands, no need to know them in advance.
 - 📐 Tailor Commands: customize and fix commands for your devices, even those copied from Stack Overflow.